wizcap/CryptoCurrencyTrader/README.md

 ## Input Data
 Minor changes were made to the Poloniex API python wrapper which is included in the repository https://github.com/s4w3d0ff/python-poloniex.
 Data is retrieved via the Poloniex API in OHLC (open, high, low, close) candlestick format along with volume data.
-A series of non-price data are also provided, hash rates, google trends data are pulled using the pytrends pseudo API and the web scraping and reddit and bitcointalk forum data is supplied using the natural language processing sentiment analysis package from here https://github.com/llens/CryptocurrencyWebScrapingAndSentimentAnalysis.
+A series of non-price data are also provided, hash rates, google trends data are pulled using the pytrends pseudo API and the web scraping and Reddit and bitcointalk forum data is supplied using the natural language processing sentiment analysis package from here https://github.com/llens/CryptocurrencyWebScrapingAndSentimentAnalysis.

 Alternatively, price and volume data can be supplied in the form of .csv files by including them in the working directory, setting web_flag as false and supplying the filenames as filename1 and filename2, (filename1 will be the currency pair used for trading).